-Disks are block-level data storage products provided by Alibaba Cloud for ECS and feature low latency, high performance, high durability, and high reliability.
-Disks use a distributed triplicate mechanism to ensure 99.9999999% data durability for ECS instances.
-If service disruptions occur (for example, due to hardware failures) within a zone, data within that zone is copied to an available disk in another zone to help ensure data availability.
+Cloud disks are block-level Elastic Block Storage (EBS) products provided by Alibaba Cloud for ECS and provide low latency, high performance, high durability, and high reliability.
+Cloud disks use a distributed triplicate mechanism to ensure 99.9999999% (nine 9's) data durability for ECS instances.
+If service disruptions occur within a zone (for example, due to hardware failures), data within the zone is copied to an available disk in another zone to help ensure data availability.

 - Enhanced SSDs (ESSDs): ESSDs are based on the next-generation distributed block storage